s5uishida/open5gs_5gc_ueransim_sample_config/README.md

 ./install/bin/open5gs-udmd &
 ./install/bin/open5gs-udrd &
 ./install/bin/open5gs-pcfd &
+./install/bin/open5gs-nssfd &
 ```
 Additional information.

 PCF was added in Open5GS v2.1.0 released on 2020.12.11.
 Since PCF connects only to SBI, `pcf.yaml` is used as it is in this configuration example.
+And NSSF was added in Open5GS v2.2.0 released on 2021.03.08.
+Since NSSF also connects only to SBI, `nssf.yaml` is used as it is in this configuration example.

 <h3 id="run_up">Run Open5GS 5GC U-Plane1 & U-Plane2</h3>